lyhyl/ArduboySimulator/RTConsole/Project Readme.txt

 * Windows (Debug only)
 * Flash (Flash C++ Compiler)
-* Linux - should be close to working, but untested...
+* Linux - do "sh linux_compile.sh" from the /linux dir on a linux computer to compile.
+Then do "./RTConsole" to run.